cekrem/cekrem.github.io/content/posts/the-tacit-dimension.md

 draft = false
 +++

 In 1966, a Hungarian chemist named Michael Polanyi published a short book called [_The Tacit Dimension_](https://www.amazon.com/Tacit-Dimension-Michael-Polanyi/dp/0226672980).
-Its central claim is seven words long, and it is the thing the AI coding industry needs you to forget:
+Its central claim is eight words long, and it is the thing the AI coding industry needs you to forget:

 **We can know more than we can tell.**